sweetkane/leetcoach/README.md

 ### Introduction:
 Leetcoach is a Chrome Extension that brings ChatGPT to Leetcode so users can seamlessly discuss the problem and their solution.

+Disclaimer: As of 12/15/2023, Leetcoach no longer works due to changes in the Leetcode user interface.

 Chrome Web Store Link: https://chrome.google.com/webstore/detail/leetcoach/gdcenglicnhmmmgmcplemgeifjhiipkj

 ### Features: